justLV/onju-voice/README.md

 Follow instructions [here](https://github.com/justLV/onju-home-maubot) to setup Maubot with your Beeper account.
 Ensure the correct URL is setup in `config.yaml`, set `send_replies` to True if your friends are forgiving of the odd mistakes, and set a `footer`.

 Don’t have Beeper yet and can’t wait?
 [Try setup a Matrix bridge yourself](https://docs.mau.fi/bridges/go/imessage/mac/setup.html) and a custom function definition for OpenAI function calling (and share how you did it!)

+Following this example you can also integrate e-mail.

 ## 📟 Firmware